 A debater's individual rank equals the hypothetical team rank that debater would have obtained had they attended all tournaments with the same partner.
 If you have POI points with multiple partners, you can calculate your own rank using this rule.
 POI will calculate the individual rank of debaters whose point values put them in the top 30 of the overall rankings.

-Tournament and invitational results will be reported to POI in a timely manner.
+Tournament and invitational results will be reported to Point of Information in a timely manner.
 Results may be reported by either the tournament or one of its participants.
-The reporter must provide POI with either the tournament or invitational's packet or a link to the packet.
-Emailing POI, its director, or posting a link on POI's Facebook page will serve as adequate notice.
-While POI does its best to locate tournament and invitational results, it is not POI's responsibility to seek out tournament and invitational results.
+The reporter must provide Point of Information with either the tournament or invitational's packet or a link to the packet.
+Emailing Point of Information, its web director, or posting a link on Point of Information's Facebook page will serve as adequate notice.
+While we do our best to locate tournament and invitational results, it is not our responsibility to seek out tournament and invitational results.

-POI will provide a window of 30 calendar days from the date of the end of a tournament or invitational to report results.
-Results received after 30 calendar days will be ruled ineligible for inclusion in the POI rankings.
+Point of Information will provide a window of 30 calendar days from the date of the end of a tournament or invitational to report results.
+Results received after 30 calendar days will be ruled ineligible for inclusion in the national rankings.

 If a tournament fails to break at least 1/3 of teams in competition to elimination rounds, teams placing in the top 1/3 of competitors will receive points based on their preliminary round record, following the points which would be allocated to them in a tournament without elimination rounds.